CDCgov/prime-reportstream/prime-router/docs/getting_started-2.md

 If your agency's network intercepts SSL requests, you might have to disable SSL verifications to get around invalid certificate errors.

-# Function Development with docker-compose
+# Function development with docker-compose

-## Running the ReportStream locally
+## Running ReportStream locally

 The project's [README](../README.md) file contains some steps on how to use the PRIME router in a CLI.
 However, most uses of the PRIME router will be in the Microsoft Azure cloud.
 The router runs as a container in Azure.
 The [`DockerFile`](../Dockerfile) describes what goes in this container.